provenance-io/how-to-provenance/event-stream-example/README.md

                                         servers created with the [local kafka docker-compose file](src/main/docker/kafka.yml).
    3. `NODE_URI`: A connection URI to a Provenance Blockchain node.
 This value defaults to a connection to the figure.tech testnet node.
 If running a local node, use: `http://localhost:26657`.
    4. `START_HEIGHT`: The block height at which to start streaming events.
-This value defaults to null, indicating that that the stream should start at the very first block ever cut by the chain.
+This value defaults to null, which will start listening to live blocks being cut (not historical blocks) only.

 To start and stop local kafka nodes in docker containers for this example, the following commands can be used:
 ```shell
 # Start the kafka container:
 docker compose -f src/main/docker/kafka.yml up -d